Flat-six engine: Use in aircraft

 Early flat-six engines include the Franklin O-265 which began production in 1940, and the Lycoming O-435 which began production in 1942.
 Several manufacturers use the letter O in their model codes for flat-layout engines as a designation for “opposed” cylinder layouts.
 The Franklin O-335 was used in the Bell 47 light helicopter.

 Flat engines largely replaced the historically more popular radial engines in small aircraft after World War II because they were less expensive to manufacture.
-The smaller frontal area compared with a radial engine also results in less drag.
+The smaller frontal area compared with a radial engine also results in less drag, although the radial design offers improved cooling.

 Some aircraft have used flat-six engines originally designed for cars.
 The Porsche PFM 3200 engine, produced from 1985 to 1991, was based on the engine used in the Porsche 911 sports car.
 Several examples of the Pietenpol Air Camper homebuilt monoplane aircraft have used the air-cooled engine from the Chevrolet Corvair compact car.
 Compared with the engines used in cars, flat-six engines used by helicopters have large displacements and are low revving, producing more torque and less power.